-PLATE II.-THE FIRST TREATISE.
+Plate II - THE FIRST TREATISE

-PLATE III .- THE SECOND TREATISE.
+Plate III - THE SECOND TREATISE

-THE SECOND TREATISE MATTER AND NATURE OF THE PHILOSOPHER'S STONE plete, the other may begin and finish, this perfecting the whole Mastery!
+MATTER AND NATURE OF THE PHILOSOPHER'S STONE

+ORIENUS says: You shall know that the whole work of this Art ends in two Operations hanging very close together, so that when the one is complete, the other may begin and finish, this perfecting the whole Mastery.
 But as they only act on their own matter, it is necessary to give more particulars about it.

 GEBER says in his "SUMMA PERFECTIONS MAGISTERI IN SUA NATURA" "that Nature produces the Metals from Mercury and Suphur," and to the same effect we see FERRARIUS speak in his "TREATISE ON ALCHEMY," in the 25th chapter, that from the beginning of the Origin of Metals, Nature also uses a slimy, heavy water, mixed with a very peculiar white sulphuric subtile earth, which resolves the former into a steam and vapour, raises it in the veins or crevices of the earth and decocts, steams and collects it together so long, till at last dryness and moisture completely unite, thereby forming the substance which we call Mercury, and which constitutes the peculiar and very first Matter of all metals, and again he treats of it in the 26th chapter as follows: "Those who will imitate nature, are not to use Mercury only, but Mercury mixed with Sulphur, but not the common Mercury and Sulphur, but those only which Nature herself has mixed, well prepared and decocted into a sweet fluid.
 In such a Mercury Nature has begun with primary action and ended in a metallic nature, having thus done her part, leaving the rest for Art to complete her work, into a perfect Philosopher's Stone.